barsbay/typebus-CQRS/SETUP.md

-# 🚀 TypeBus Setup Instructions
+# 🚀 TypeBus-CQRS Setup Instructions

 ## 📋 What to Do